AsadullahAziz14/admin/js/ckeditor/skins/moono/readme.md

-This skin has been chosen for the **default skin** of CKEditor 4.x, elected from the CKEditor [skin contest](http://ckeditor.com/blog/new_ckeditor_4_skin) and further shaped by the CKEditor team.
-"Moono" is maintained by the core developers.
+This skin has been chosen for the **default skin** of CKEditor 4.x, elected from the CKEditor [skin contest](http://ckeditor.com/blog/new_ckeditor_4_skin) and further shaped by the CKEditor team."Moono" is maintained by the core developers.

 For more information about skins, please check the [CKEditor Skin SDK](http://docs.cksource.com/CKEditor_4.x/Skin_SDK) documentation.